 You should send the application to the Driver and Vehicle Licensing Agency (DVLA) to get a digital tachograph driver smart card.

 Note: Having a digital tachograph Vehicle Unit (VU) installed allows it to record travel details.
 Thus, it will track the daily information and store it as data on the plastic microchipped card.

 You need to use the correct form to make a digital tachograph application with the Driver and Vehicle Licensing Agency (DVLA).

 Apply by completing the DVLA digital tachograph form D777B/DL download.
 You must use the DVLA D777B(DL) form to get a new digital tachograph driver smart card or renew an expired card.

 Note: You might also get the DVLA digital tachograph card application form at some of the bigger MOT testing stations but not the Post Office.

 Following that, you should fill in the document and mail it to the address written on the digital tachograph form.
 There will be a specific postcode to use for the Driver and Vehicle Licensing Agency in the United Kingdom.

-Important: Do not use this digital tacho card form if your tachograph driver card does not have a postal address written on it.
+Important: Do not use the digi tacho card form if your tachograph driver card does not have a postal address written on it.
 In this case, all you would need to do is change the address on your driving licence.